-The OIE Terrestrial Animal Health Code (Terrestrial Code) sets out standards for the improvement of terrestrial animal health and welfare and veterinary public health worldwide, and for safe international trade in terrestrial animals (mammals, birds and bees) and their products.
+The OIE Terrestrial Animal Health Code (hereafter referred to as the Terrestrial Code) sets out standards for the improvement of terrestrial animal health and welfare and veterinary public health worldwide, and for safe international trade in terrestrial animals (mammals, reptiles, birds and bees) and their products.
 The health measures in the Terrestrial Code should be used by the Veterinary Authorities of importing and exporting countries for early detection, reporting and control of agents pathogenic to terrestrial animals and, in the case of zoonoses, for humans, and to prevent their transfer via international trade in terrestrial animals and their products, while avoiding unjustified sanitary barriers to trade.

 The standards in the Terrestrial Code have been formally adopted by the World Assembly of OIE Delegates, which constitutes the organisation's highest decision-making body.
-This 24th edition incorporates modifications to the Terrestrial Code agreed at the 83rd General Session in May 2015.
-The 2015 edition includes an updated version of the table of contents, user's guide and glossary, and revised text in the following chapters: procedures for self declaration and for official recognition by the OIE, evaluation of Veterinary Services, collection and processing of in vivo derived embryos from livestock and equids, high health status horse subpopulation, general obligations related to certification, certification procedures, prevention, detection and control of Salmonella in poultry, harmonisation of national antimicrobial resistance surveillance and monitoring programmes, risk analysis for antimicrobial resistance arising from the use of antimicrobial agents in animals, animal welfare and broiler chicken production systems, infection with bluetongue virus, infection with Brucella abortus, B. melitensis and B. suis, infection with foot and mouth disease virus, infection with Rift Valley fever virus, infection with avian influenza viruses and bovine spongiform encephalopathy.
+This 25th edition incorporates modifications to the Terrestrial Code agreed at the 84th General Session in May 2016.
+The 2016 edition includes an updated version of the table of contents, user's guide and glossary, and revised text in the following chapters: notification of diseases, infections and infestations, and provision of epidemiological information; criteria for the inclusion of diseases, infections and infestations in the OIE list; diseases, infections and infestations listed by the OIE; evaluation of Veterinary Services; monitoring of the quantities and usage patterns of antimicrobial agents used in food-producing animals; slaughter of animals; killing of animals for disease control purposes; animal welfare and broiler chicken production systems; animal welfare and dairy cattle production systems; infection with bluetongue virus; infection with epizootic hemorrhagic disease virus; infection with Rift Valley fever virus; infection with Trichinella spp.; infection with peste des petits ruminants virus; and infection with Taenia solium (porcine cysticercosis).